CraftAcademyLabs/ca_course/slow_food/setting_up_the_project.md

 Your team should plan together, review these plans regularly and change them based on your progress and any new facts and requirements that arise during the development process.

 Both [Waffle.io](https://waffle.io/) and [ZenHub.io](https://www.zenhub.io/) are project management tools powered by your GitHub Issues & Pull Requests.
-Waffle.io is the tool of choice for many AgileVentures projects and provides a web based interface for managing Issues and track Pull Requests.
+Waffle.io is the tool of choice for many projects and provides a web based interface for managing Issues and track Pull Requests.
 ZenHub provides similar functionality (and more) as a browser extension.
 It is up to you to decide what tool your team want to use.

 ### Structure